 The Art of the Crime

-What that actually means when it comes to "Garage Sale Mystery: The Art of Murder" is that the writers rather than focusing on the humour have spent time building mystery and as such we have more clues and more characters in this latest addition to the series.
+What that actually means when it comes to "Garage Sale Mystery: The Art of Murder" is that the writers rather than focusing on the humour have spent time building mystery and as such we have more clues and more characters in this latest addition to the Hallmark movie series.
 Of course it isn't so much one of those movies where you try and work out what is what and more a case of enjoying catching up with old friends.
 Although having said that there are some enjoyable moments of rational in there such as Jennifer pointing out someone who fell would reach out to break the fall with their arm.

 What this all boils down to is that truth be told "Garage Sale Mystery: The Art of Murder" was for me more entertaining than the previous couple of movies in the franchise.
-But at the same time I didn't find it commanding my attention as much as the earlier movies did.
+But at the same time I didn't find it commanding my attention as much as the earlier movies had done.